last updated: August 30, 2025

 - It's performant -

-opens immediately with results streaming in over time - It's consistent with
+fzfopens immediately with results streaming in over time - It's consistent with

 for free.
-If you like a feature-full picker, you should stick with fzf-lua
+If you like a feature-full picker, you should stick with fzf-lua.
+Even if you just want

-functions, you should probably stick with fzf
+a set of barebones fzf functions, you should probably stick with fzf's builtin helpers -

 1000 LOC for a robust set of